avantrec/soco-cli/README.md

 - **`--min_netmask, -m`**: The minimum netmask to use when scanning networks.
 Used to constrain the IP search space.

 Note that the `sonos-discover` utility (discussed below) can also be used to manage the local speaker list.
 This is the recommended way of using alternative discovery: first run `sonos-discover` first to create the local speaker database, then use `sonos` with the `-l` option to use the local database.

+### Firewall Rules

+If you're running on a host with its firewall enabled, some SoCo-CLI actions require the following incoming ports to be open: **TCP 1400-1499**, **TCP 54000-54099**, and **UDP 1900**.

+The 1400 range is used to receive notification events from Sonos players (used in the `wait_stop` action, etc.), the 54000 range is used for the built in web server when playing files from the local filesystem (the `play_file` action).
+When opening ports, SoCo-CLI will try port numbers in sequence until a free port is found within the range.
+This allows multiple invocations of SoCo-CLI to run in parallel on the same host.

+UDP port 1900 is used when discovering speakers by name using standard multicast discovery.

 ### Operating on All Speakers: Using `_all_`